Without firing a single shot

 “An army can beat an army, but an army cannot beat a people.”

 The final discussion of nonviolent resistance which will be considered here is a fictional account written by Harry Browne in 1974.
 In “A Visit to Rhinegold,” Browne painted the picture of a country without political borders or political leaders which was invaded by the Germans during World War II.
 Since the Rhingeolders had no “government,” there were no “leaders” for the Germans to capture.
 The Rhinegolders ignored the Germans and went about their own business.
 The Germans, on their part, realised that they would require as many soldiers as there were Rhinegolders in order to force them to obey.
 Even the Germans saw the futility of such an approach.
-Browne’s description of Rhinegold illustrates the point noted by a number of theorists: “the more that control over society is centralised in a single command center, the easier it is for an invading enemy to conquer the entire nation by conquering that command center.”
-In other words, a nation with a centralised military and political defense mechanism is in far greater danger of being “taken over” than a nation where members of the civilian population have been taught to think for themselves and have been instructed in the basics of nonviolent resistance.
+Browne’s description of Rhinegold illustrates the point noted by a number of theorists: “the more that control over society is centralised in a single command centre, the easier it is for an invading enemy to conquer the entire nation by conquering that command centre.”
+In other words, a nation with a centralised military and political defence mechanism is in far greater danger of being “taken over” than a nation where members of the civilian population have been taught to think for themselves and have been instructed in the basics of nonviolent resistance.

 This observation about “capturing centralised command posts” brings to mind Randolph Bourne’s insightful essay “War Is the Health of the State.”
 Writing after World War I, Bourne noted the distinction between state and country: “[W]e have the misfortune of being born not only into a country [i.e., one’s homeland], but into a State, and as we grow up we learn to mingle the two feelings into hopeless confusion.”
 It is States that make wars, not countries.
 “War is a function of this system of States.”
 Countries do not make wars upon other countries.
 Bourne continues: They would not only have no motive for conflict, but they would be unable to muster the concentrated force to make war effective.
 There might be all sorts of amateur marauding, there might be guerrilla expeditions of group against group, but there could not be that terrible war en masse of the national States, that exploitation of the [country] in the interest of the State, the abuse of national life and resources in the frenzied mutual suicide which is modern war.

-As Bourne and others have noted, the State establishes a compulsory monopoly of defense services over a certain geographic area and obtains its revenues coercively.
+As Bourne and others have noted, the State establishes a compulsory monopoly of defence services over a certain geographic area and obtains its revenues coercively.
 Thus, to maintain that the State might defend itself nonviolently from a threatened invasion, as some pacifist theorists have maintained, is both inconsistent and contradictory.
 Since the State is an inherently invasive institution, it would be impossible for it to defend itself nonviolently.
 Will government agents “force” you to be nonviolent?
 Will you be thrown violently in jail if you refuse to pay your taxes?
-How could a State violently enforce a nonviolent defense against foreign occupation?
+How could a State violently enforce a nonviolent defence against foreign occupation?
 Furthermore, what State would be silly enough to instruct its own population in the means of nonviolent resistance?
 Couldn’t enraged subjects turn nonviolently on their own State if they perceived it to be overstepping its legitimate authority?
 Would any national government wish to place such a weapon in the hand of its own people?

 Voluntaryist resistance